 I’ve always been a crier.
 Tears would spring to my eyes unbidden for the silliest reasons: a deliberately emotive ad for a bank featuring a queer couple; a puppy tripping over its paws in the park; seeing friends on Zoom for the first time in less than a week.
 I am an advertiser's dream.
 My feelings are always on the surface or ready to rise to it, and they can absorb me in seconds.
-I recognise how ridiculous it is to be swayed so easily – especially by media that is designed exactly to catch suckers like me – but it is an integral facet of my being.
+I recognize how ridiculous it is to be swayed so easily – especially by media that is designed exactly to catch suckers like me – but it is an integral facet of my being.
 I am someone who is moved deeply by innocuous things.
-There’s a catharsis to being so absorbed by a feeling (whether it is joy, anger or sadness) before it dissipates.
+There’s a catharsis to being so absorbed by a feeling (whether it is joy, anger, or sadness) before it dissipates.
 More often than not, I feel renewed.

 But in recent years my tears have been less innocent.
 When I first got absorbed by anxiety (which turned out to be OCD) in 2019 I couldn’t understand why I was feeling such panic.
 I became increasingly terrified of my own thoughts and the fear and doubt that encircled me would make me sob in terror.
-This escalated until at its worst I was having what I called anxiety attacks almost daily – a thought that would once have seemed innocuous now felt paralysing and I would feel trapped in a spiral of panic which I could only express in deeply overwrought sobs.
+This escalated until at its worst I was having what I called anxiety attacks almost daily – a thought that would once have seemed innocuous now felt paralyzing and I would feel trapped in a spiral of panic which I could only express in deeply overwrought sobs.
 Even when I was coping, balancing on the precipice between obsession and normalcy, my eyes felt like overfull buckets that could tip at a moment’s notice.
 I went from feeling my emotions at their fullest to feeling too much.
 It was a constant overflow.

 Crying went from an innocuous expression of emotion to an indication of despair.
 It was no longer cathartic; it didn’t allow for healing for myself or anyone around me.
-The tears were symptomatic of a much larger problem: my inability to separate my thoughts from my feelings or recognise how my thoughts and feelings actually interacted with reality.
+The tears were symptomatic of a much larger problem: my inability to separate my thoughts from my feelings or recognize how my thoughts and feelings actually interacted with reality.
 I would cry at every therapist session as I explained how recently I’d had a sobbing panic attack.
 Some days I’d wake consumed by fear and spend the best part of the morning fighting the urge to give in and let the tears flow.
 Other times I would end up collapsed in a corner in my flat, trying to rein myself in, knowing full well that whatever was consuming me had no bearing on reality.
-Back when we worked in the office, I would steal away to the bathroom to attempt to calm down and wipe the evidence from my reddened cheeks; while working from home I would often have to take breaks to practise breathing and stem the flow.
+Back when we worked in the office, I would steal away to the bathroom to attempt to calm down and wipe the evidence from my reddened cheeks; while working from home I would often have to take breaks to practice breathing and stem the flow.

 In almost every instance, the scale of my distress was an overreaction.
 But the nature of OCD is that the pattern of obsessive thought and anxious response was being ingrained into my psyche.
 It would take much more than rationality to break the hiccuping, sobbing cycle.